bibanon/bibanon/4chan---The-Quinnspiracy.md

 This is a community-editable report on the shitstorm unleashed by the Zoe Quinn scandal.
 The scandal has severe implications on the video game journalism industry, and even reveals a troubling insight into the power of forum moderators as gatekeepers of information.

-In response to Zoe Quinn’s false smears about raids against her, and rampant systematic censorship; 4chan’s /v/ and /pol/ , along with other websites (yes, le Reddit) have launched united campaigns to protest the scandal, in a unique new way.
+In response, 4chan’s /v/ and /pol/ , along with other websites (yes, le Reddit) have launched united campaigns to protest the scandal, in a unique new way.

 As the situation goes on, we are going to need a solid, well sourced report of all that has happened; it’s truly an unprecedented event in internet history.